Efficiently Processing Joins and Grouped Aggregations on GPUs: Existing GPU-based Join and Group-By

-In this section, we analyze the state-of-the-art GPU-based implementations of sort-merge and hash join.
-Our analysis shows that the existing implementations are only optimized for ``narrow'' joins while performing poorly for ``wide'' joins with a high match ratio.

-Physically, relations are stored in the GPU memory as columns, and all columns are stored as arrays.
-This also applies to the output relation $T$.
-For the rest of this section, we analyze the ``wide'' join implementations.
-As introduced in Section~\ref{sec:background-join}, the ``wide'' join shares the same first two phases (transformation and match finding) as the ``narrow'' join.
+We analyze existing sort-merge joins, partitioned hash joins and non-partitioned hash joins on the GPU.
+We focus on ``wide'' joins where both $R$ and $S$ have more than one non-key attribute.
+Wide joins are the most general case and entail the materialization of non-key attributes (aka payloads) of \emph{both} input relations.
+Previous work primarily focuses on ``narrow'' joins where $R$ and $S$ have only one payload column each.
+The materialization of narrow join can be inlined with the match search and is therefore inexpensive.

-\subsection{Sort-Merge Join}
+\subsubsection{Sort-Merge Join}

-In the transformation phase, the algorithm first initializes the \emph{physical} tuple identifiers $ID_R$ and $ID_S$ for $R$ and $S$ and then sorts the pairs of columns, $(R.key, ID_R)$ and $(S.key, ID_S)$, to produce intermediate relations $R'$ and $S'$, respectively.
-During sorting, we use the \textsc{sort-pairs} primitive.
+The sort-merge join contains three phases.
+In the first phase (transformation phase), it first materializes the \emph{physical} tuple identifiers $ID_R$ and $ID_S$ for $R$ and $S$ and then sorts the pairs of columns, $(R.key, ID_R)$ and $(S.key, ID_S)$, to produce intermediate relations $R'$ and $S'$, respectively.
+During sorting, it can use the \textsc{radix-partition} primitive to perform a radix sort.

-The match-finding phase identifies matching tuples between the sorted $R'$ and $S'$.
+The second phase (match-finding phase) identifies matching tuples between the sorted $R'$ and $S'$.
 This phase produces the intermediate relation $T'(key, ID_R, ID_S)$, which contains keys and IDs of matching tuples.
-To efficiently merge data on the GPU, Rui et al.~\cite{Rui17-fastequijoin} and ModernGPU~\cite{moderngpu} use the Merge Path algorithm~\cite{Green12-mergepath}.
+To ``merge'' $R'$ and $S'$ efficiently on the GPU, Rui et al.~\cite{Rui17-fastequijoin} and ModernGPU~\cite{moderngpu} use the Merge Path algorithm~\cite{Green12-mergepath}.
 This algorithm divides both $R'$ and $S'$ into non-overlapping partitions, where each partition pair is assigned to a GPU thread.
 The algorithm ensures that the partition pairs can be merged independently.
 It also guarantees that threads get approximately the same amount of work regardless of data distribution, which makes this algorithm resilient to data skewness.
 Both Rui et al. and ModernGPU apply the Merge Path algorithm twice: once to find the lower bound of each key of $S'$ in $R'$, and a second time to determine the upper bound.
 The matches for a key in $S'$ fall within the range defined by these two bounds.
-However, in a primary-foreign key join, a foreign key can have at most one matching primary key.
+However, in a primary-foreign-key join, a foreign key can have at most one matching primary key.
 In such a case, we only need to apply the Merge Path algorithm once to find either upper or lower bounds.